Mica Bay Incident

 The Mica Bay Incident (also known as the Michipicoten War or the Mica Bay Uprising) was a land and resources dispute in along the shore of Lake Superior in November 1849.
-It is partially responsible for the signing of the 1850 Robinson-Huron Treaty.
+A group of Indigenous activits attacked copper mining sites established by the Quebec Mining Company, in attempt to force the Company off the land.
+Soldiers were sent to put down the protesters, and in December a number of the group's leaders were arrested and detained in Toronto.
+The protest was partly responsible for the signing of the 1850 Robinson-Huron Treaty.

 Background

-The political tensions leading up to the incident reflect ongoing Indigenous concerns around land rights, mineral extraction, and corporate/crown encroachment on traditional territories.
+The political tensions leading up to the incident reflected Indigenous concerns about their lack of land rights, the impacts of mineral extraction, and corporate/Crown encroachment on their traditional territories.